The Best ETL Tools for Salesforce in 2026: A Decision Framework

 Airbyte started as an open-source project and has grown into one of the two dominant ELT platforms.
 Airbyte Cloud is the managed version — you get the same connector catalog without running infrastructure.

-- 350+ connectors with a strong Salesforce source connector (REST API–based, supports standard and custom objects)
+- 350+ connectors with a strong Salesforce source connector (REST API–based, supports standard and custom objects, incremental syncing)

 - Credits-based pricing (more transparent than MAR, but still usage-dependent)